 Legitimate breeders and shelters care for their animals, so you should expect a lot of questions from them.
 They want to ensure that you can take proper care of the pet, and that you're adopting the right dog for your lifestyle and living situation.
-So here are some of most popular dog adoption questions in no particular order that you must consider.

 Dog Adoption Questionnaire